-The Decision Analysis research area of CREATE is concerned with the use of rigorous models to help make sound decisions in homeland security applications based on axioms of rational thought to help provide a “unity of effort” decision culture.
+The Decision Analysis research area of CREATE is concerned with the use of rigorous models to help make sound decisions in homeland security applications.

 Topics in this area include:

 - The appropriate representation of preferences and trade-offs using multiattribute value and utility models

 - The appropriate representation of risk attitudes

 - The representation of belief using joint probability distributions, and the updating of belief using Bayes’ rule

 - Group decision making